Introduction to classical and quantum integrability: Constructing the Lax pair for integrable hierarchies

 Since the degree is always equal to the upper index of all the generators, the calculations are much simpler than with the principal gradation.

 In order to construct the AKNS hierarchy we assume

 where $ q_1\equiv q_1(x,t_M) $ and $ q_2\equiv q_2(x,t_M) $ are the fields of the model.

 As already mentioned at the beginning of this appendix, an important comment is that not all hierarchies fit in the framework described above.
-There are hierarchies, for example, which are constructed from a mix of positive and negative flows, instead of two separated flows as discussed above.
+In addition to the references already cited, see for example, \cite{Lacroix:2018njs,Fioravanti:1998ha,Gomes:2006en} in order to learn more about integrable hierarchies.

+Also, there are many subtleties related to the negative part of the hierarchy that are not being addressed here.
+The negative flows behave in a rather different way than the positive flows, being the main difference related to non-locality.
+In order to understand more about this see \cite{Fioravanti:1998uv,Fioravanti:1999th,Fioravanti:2000fu}.